Amet13/world-visa-map/README.md

 * TravisCI autobuild (docker)
 * Host on GitHub Pages demo
-* Generate maps for other countries
+* Generate maps for other countries and add list for choosing countries